cloudsolver/aws-saa/atoms/ElastiCache.md

 	- Data durability using AOF persistence #resilient
 	- Backup and restores.
 	- Supports sets and sorted sets.
-	- Gaming Leaderboards with guaranteed uniqueness and element ordering, and real time ranking through Redis Sorted Sets. #usecase
+	- Gaming Leaderboards with guaranteed uniqueness and element ordering, and real time ranking through Redis Sorted Sets. #UseCase
 - MemCached
 	- No HA, non-persistent, no backup and restore.
 	- Multi-node for partitioning #performant